 Here are the common threads I’ve noticed.
-Read on if you are sad.
-If you are happy you obviously already know the answers.
+Read on if you’re sad.
+If you’re happy you obviously already know the answers.

 Money?
 Uh uh.
 Money brings a temporary high.
-They talk of lottery winners who felt great in initially but actually soon were gloomy as they could not adjust to their new wealth.
-I suppose if you had a chat with a lotto winner you would hear him say:
+Seems lottery winners feel great initially but actually soon plunge as they cannot adjust to their new wealth.
+Chat with a lotto winner and you would hear him say:

-“Ah, those days before winning the $15 million dollars in Super Lotto…We had a huge mortgage, the finance company owned the Camry, we could not afford Charlie’s braces…Those were the good old days.”
+“Ah, those days before winning the $15 million dollars in Super Lotto…We had a huge mortgage, the finance company owned the Camry, we couldn’t afford Charlie’s braces…Those were the good old days.”

-King Solomon had 1000 wives.
+King Solomon had 1000 wives and concubines.
 Was he happy?
-Who knows?
+Not sure.
 He went around saying, “Everything is vanity.”

 I’m not so sure.
-With one thousand wives at least, you no longer have to waste time with online dating services.
+With a harem like that at least you no longer have to waste time with online dating services.

 Is happiness having the right job?
 Like a professional athlete?
 Athletes have both fame and fortune.
-Alas, how often you see them in misery.
-We see baseball players utterly dejected as their team is down 9-0 in the 8th inning.
-Pay me $10 million U.S a year and I’ll find a way to smile at the camera.
+Alas, how often you find them in misery.
+We see baseball players utterly dejected as their team is down 10-0 in the 9th inning.
+Pay me $15 million U.S a year and I’ll find a way to smile at the camera.

 Many of us would be thrilled just to get a good seat to watch the game.
 And here is a guy who gets to see the game for free from ground level, and he’s not happy.
 What gives?

 What about professionals?
 Certainly not the happiest.
-My dentist always reminds me that dentists have one of the highest suicide rates.
-I suppose the rate spikes in Budapest.
+My dentist always reminds me that dentists have one of the highest suicide rates, especially dentists practicing in Budapest.

 The gurus also preach gratitude.
 Be grateful for good health.
 I find that works, for a while.
-I took my temperature and it was 36.5.
+I took my temperature and it was 36.5 Celsius.
 I said to myself, “Hey, my temperature is normal.”